kyh8725/OAuth/README.md

 Built to practice front-end skills as well as OAuth, and MongoDB.

-Tech Used: HTML, CSS, JavaScript, SASS,
-React.js, Node.js, Express.js, OAuth, (Github and Google+ strategy)
+MERN stack Used: HTML5, CSS3, SASS, JavaScript, React.js, Node.js, Express.js, OAuth, (Github and Google+ strategy)
 MongoDB using Atlas.